josteist/Compadre/README.md

 Compadre requires a couple of other packages (coda, mvtnorm etc), but you'll figure it out.

-## Making a model.
+## Using Compadre

-The basic input to a model is a matrix of 0/1 for observed lineages over intervals and a vector of temporal durations of these intervals.
-For each rate (speciation, extinction, and sampling) one can feed the model-generating function with basic formulas in R. First a simple example: Diversification during the Jurassic & Cretaceous.
+The basic input to a model is a matrix of 0/1 for observed taxa over intervals and a vector of temporal durations of these intervals.
+For each rate (speciation, extinction, and sampling) one can feed the model-generating function with basic formulas in R. Fossil matrices can easily be generates from [Paleobiology database](https://paleobiodb.org/), [NOW](http://www.helsinki.fi/science/now/ "NOW database") or other sources.

+First a simple example on diversification during the Jurassic & Cretaceous.

-Extract the geological stages from the in-package timescale (GSA_timescale) and invertebrate fossil database (InvertPBDB).
+Extract the geological stages from the in-package timescale (´GSA_timescale´) and invertebrate fossil database (´InvertPBDB´).
 Drivers are extracted from data.frame Proxies.
 ```
-stages = GSA_timescale[GSA_timescale$scale_level==5,] #GSA_timescale is internal to the package. scale_level 5 is stages.
+# GSA_timescale is internal to the package. scale_level 5 is stages.
 Identical to timescale used by PBDB
+stages = GSA_timescale[GSA_timescale$scale_level==5,]

-do = seq(45,23,by=-1) # Which intervals to use.
+# Which intervals to use.
 100 is Fortunian (first cambrian stage) 1 is Holocene
 # Doing intervals indexed 45 through 23, Jurassic/Cretaceous
+do = seq(45,23,by=-1)

-drivers <- Proxies[do,] # Picking out the drivers for this example.
+# Picking out the drivers for this example.
 All drivers are in object 'Proxies' internal to the package.
+drivers <- Proxies[do,]

-dts = stages[do,]$max_ma-stages[do,]$min_ma # Getting the durations of the intervals
+# Getting the durations of the intervals
-names(dts) <- stages[do,]$interval_name # Naming the durations.
+dts = stages[do,]$max_ma-stages[do,]$min_ma

-Obs = (1*(InvertPBDB>0))[,do] # Extracting the species level invert data to relevant times.
+# Extracting the species level invert data to relevant times.
 InvertPBDB is the big matrix included in the package.
+Obs = (1*(InvertPBDB>0))[,do]
-Obs <- Obs[which(rowSums(Obs)>0),] #Removing the ones not observed in the Mesozoic
+# Removing the ones not observed in the Mesozoic
+Obs <- Obs[which(rowSums(Obs)>0),]
 ```

 There are 14912 species in this dataset.
 ```
 head(Obs) # Just to show the structure of the input.

                            Hettangian Sinemurian Pliensbachian Toarcian Aalenian Bajocian
 Aviculopecten occidentalis          0          0             0        0        0        0
 Pleuromya uniformis                 0          1             1        1        1        1